 Anti-corruption laws are designed to prohibit payments for improper purposes.

-This concerns payments in cash as well as anything that may be of value for the receiving party (excessive gifts, undue advantages, etc.).
-The simple act of offering or promising something of value may be deemed inappropriate.
+Typically payments involve cash but also includes anything that may be of value for the receiving party, for example, excessively-priced gifts, trips, meals etc. The simple act of offering or promising something of value is improper if it is done with the intention of obtaining or retaining an undue business advantage.

-An undue advantage means anything that improperly favours the company's business activity (improperly obtaining a contract, payments to a tax or customs official to avoid complying with laws or to avoid penalties, etc.).
+An undue business advantage means anything that improperly favours the company's business activity (improperly obtaining or retaining a contract, payments to a tax or customs official to avoid complying with laws or to avoid penalties, etc.).

 The persons or bodies concerned by these illegal payments are typically government officials but may also be private individuals such as clients, suppliers or partners.

 These illegal payments may also be made indirectly by third parties, in particular sales representatives acting as intermediaries.
-In many countries, a company may be held liable for payments made by its intermediaries for corrupt ends, even if it was not aware of these payments.
+A company may be held strictly liable for corrupt payments made by its intermediaries, even if it was unaware of these payments being made on its behalf .

 Finally, it should be recalled that it is also illegal for Air Liquide employees to receive undue payments or advantages of any kind.